Medical Devices

 Risk Management

-The Medical Device Regulation (EU 2017/745),in Europe has a strong emphasis on Risk Management.
-Herein, manufacturers of medical devices must identify foreseeable riks and implement risk mitigation measures throughout the design and production process.
-However, it is important to note that assessing the risks does not end here, as ISO 14971:2019, titled “Medical devices – Application of risk management to medical devices” requires companies manage risks as an ongoing internal process that lasts throughout a medical device’s product life cycle.
+The Medical Device Regulations in Europe have a strong emphasis on Risk Management.
+Herein, manufacturers of medical devices must identify foreseeable risks and implement risk mitigation measures throughout the design and production process.
+However, it is important to note that assessing the risks does not end there, as ISO 14971:2019, titled “Medical devices – Application of risk management to medical devices” requires companies manage risks as an ongoing internal process that lasts throughout a medical device’s product life cycle.

 - Execution of the risk assessment